ion-training/nomad-lab/README.md

 # Nomad LAB

-This repo contains code that creates three virtual machines Vagrant:
+This repo contains code that creates three virtual machines using Vagrant:
 - server: running nomad agent in sever mode
 - client: running nomad agent client mode
 - syslog: which is a ubuntu machine running syslog service